MathiasReker/php-svg-optimizer/README.md

 ##### Adding a New Rule

+1. **Create the Rule**:
-1) **Create the Rule**: Add a new class in the `/src/Services/Rules` directory that implements the `SvgOptimizerRuleInterface`.
+   Implement the `SvgOptimizerRuleInterface` by adding a new class in the `/src/Services/Rules` directory.

-2) **Write Tests**: Ensure your new rule is thoroughly tested by creating corresponding test cases in `/tests/Services/Rules`.
+2. **Write Tests**:
+   Develop comprehensive test cases for your rule in the `/tests/Services/Rules` directory to ensure it behaves as expected.

-3) **Integrate the Rule**: Add your new rule to the builder in `/src/Services/SvgOptimizerService.php`.
+3. **Integrate the Rule**:
+    - Register your new rule in the builder located at `/src/Services/SvgOptimizerService.php`.

-4) **Update Documentation**: Finally, update the `README.md` to reflect the addition of the new rule and its purpose.
+    - Configure it for the CLI tool by updating `/src/Commands/SvgOptimizerCommand.php`.

+4. **Update Documentation**:
+   Document your rule's functionality and purpose in the `README.md`.

-By following these steps, you'll ensure that your contribution is well-integrated into the project.
+Following these steps ensures your rule is seamlessly integrated into the project.

 #### Docker